 Gains from the sale of privately owned immovable property are included in taxable investment income (Category C) and taxed at the rate of 22 percent (by assessment).
 Losses on the sale of such property are generally not deductible; however, they may be deducted from gains made on the sale of similar property in the same year.

-Gains from the sale of a private residence are tax-free if the taxpayer has owned the residence for at least two years and its size is within certain limits.
-If the taxpayer has owned such a residence for less than two years, the gains may be rolled over through a reduction in the acquisition cost of another residence.
-Taxation of such gains may be deferred for two years.
+Gains from the sale of a private residence are tax-free if the taxpayer has owned the residence for at least 2 years and its size is within certain limits.
+If the taxpayer has owned such a residence for less than 2 years, the gains may be rolled over through a reduction in the acquisition cost of another residence.
+Taxation of such gains may be deferred for 2 years.

 Gains from the sale of immovable or movable property in the course of a business or an independent economic activity are included in taxable business income (Category B) and are calculated in the same manner as capital gains made by companies.
 The rules regarding deferral of taxation also apply.